 The Building of Tacit Rules and Expectations

-Right from the first interview and prior to the start of employment, both employer and employee are locked in a game.
-Each is aiming to optimise their position.
-The written terms and conditions underpin the relationship, forming a foundation.
-It’s imperative that this foundation meets both parties’ needs or else the rest of the contract will be built on an unsteady base.
+The written terms and conditions, or the fuller employment contract that's built from it, underpins the relationship, forming a foundation.
+It's imperative that this foundation meets both parties' needs or else the rest of the contract will be built on an unsteady base.
 Onto this base, both parties build a set of rules and expectations.

 One classic example is the expectation of continuity and longevity of employment.
 Employees can only make plans for their families if they know with reasonable certainty that the firm will still be there next year and that they will still have a job.
 If this expectation is unlikely to be met, for example because a takeover is looming, the employee will consider the rules of the game broken and exercise their rights to disengaged and put energy into seeking new employment where the longevity is more likely to be sustained.
 This shows that the set of rules built on the base of the written contract is fragile and employers need to understand this - they may not be able to control events like take-overs but they can at least work to support the tacit contract in other areas.